okohll/abdocs/content/docs/workflows/types-of-actions.md

 Actions fall in to two types:

-* Those that effect data held within agileBase tables
+* Those that effect data held within Agilebase tables
 * Those that send data to another system.

 ### Alter Data